acavella/Custodian/README.md

 ## Installation
 Custodian is available for installation in multiple ways.
 #### Source Code
-The original source code for Talos is available to from [GitHub](https://github.com/altCipher/Custodian).
-Please note that this version is note digitally signed.
+The original source code for Custodian is available to from [GitHub](https://github.com/altCipher/Custodian).
+Please note that this version is not digitally signed.
 #### PowerShell Gallery
 #### Chocolatey Install